 Body Armour: History, Types, and Advantages

-As soon as one person picked up a weapon, another person decided to protect his body with armour from those weapons.
-The history of costume made body armour dates back hundreds of years.
+As soon the first person picked up a weapon, another person decided to protect his body from that weapon using armor.
+The history of custom-made body armor dates back centuries.
 Initially, people used fabric that was woven with threads and stuffed with felt or batting as well as just roughly dressed leather.
-The armour of this type was called quilted armour.
+This type of armor was dubbed “quilted armor”.

-Of course, you couldn’t expect such body armour to protect you very well because the weapons’ hits were still quite damaging.
-Therefore, the warriors began to add steel rings on top of their quilted armour.
-These rings were ranging from 3 to 8, and sometimes up to 15 centimeters in diameter.
-Then, the blacksmiths learned to planish metal bars into small plates.
-The size of these metal plates was from 3*3 cm up to 15*15 cm.
-This advancement in blacksmith art initiated the era of costume-made brigandine armour, leather armour with metal plates, and lamellar armour.
+Naturally, one cannot expect quilted armor to protect one very well because weapon strikes are still quite damaging.
+Therefore, the warriors began to add steel rings on top of their quilted armor.
+These rings ranged from 3 to 8, and sometimes up to 15 centimeters in diameter.
+Then, blacksmiths learned to planish metal bars into small plates.
+The size of these metal plates was typically from 3 x 3 cm up to 15 x 15 cm.
+This advancement in the art of blacksmithing initiated the era of custom-made brigandine armor, leather armor with metal plates, and lamellar armor.

 On our website you can find a wide selection of brigandine armour as well as lamellar armour.
-Both HMB and IMCF allow using both types of body armour, so we will be happy to create a tailor-made costume for you with lamellar armour or brigandine armour.
+Both HMB and IMCF allow using both types of body armour, so we will be happy to create a tailor-made costume for you with lamellar armour or brigandine piece for you.

-With the development of the blacksmith crafts, costume body armour developed as well.
-The masters started making armours that allowed to cover large sections of the body with solid metal plates.
-This is how white body armour came to be.
+As the blacksmith’s craft developed, the masters started making armor covered large sections of the body with solid metal plates.
+This is how white armor came to be.
 Why white?
-This type of armour was called white because the metal wasn’t covered with leather or fabric, but rather it was polished, giving it a light white color.
-As a result, custom-made cuirass of various types appeared.
+This type of armor was called white because the metal wasn’t covered with leather or fabric, but was polished, giving it a light white color.
+As a result, custom-made cuirasses of various types appeared.

 The infantry and poor knights could only afford a steel breastplate.
 This type of body armour differs in that the back remains open, expecting that the wearer doesn’t turn his back to the enemy during the battle.
 The lack of back protection helps to cut some costs on costume-made body armour as well as reduce the overall weight of the body armour.

-Of course, open areas of the body are potentially vulnerable to the enemy, but practically all of the knight’s body was coated by metal plates that covered one another in one way or another.
+Naturally, open areas of the body are potentially vulnerable to the enemy, but practically all of the knight’s body was covered by metal plates that overlapped one another in one way or another.
 This virtually eliminated injuries and guaranteed the owner’s safety on the battlefield.

-There is a story about a king, who was attacked by the enemy’s army and thrown off his horse.
-Because he was completely covered with metal plates that remained intact, his warriors had a chance to get to him and fight off the enemies.
+There is a story about a king who was attacked by the enemy’s army and thrown off his horse.
+Because he was completely covered with metal plates that remained intact, his warriors were able to get to him and fight off the enemies.
 The king ended up uninjured despite the numerous blows with different kinds of weapons.

-In museums, we can often see that the thickness of the metal, from which the protective weapons were made, varies from 0.8 to 1.5mm.
-Samples up to 4mm thick are encountered too, but those are rare isolated cases and generally, they relate to the tournament armour.
-In the modern historical fencing, we must choose the right balance between convenience and protection, between thickness and comfort.
+Examining pieces in museums, we can note that the thickness of the majority of armor ranges from 0.8 to 1.5mm.
+Samples up to 4mm thick are encountered too, but those are rare, isolated cases and generally, were relegated to tournament armor.
+In modern historical fencing and other combat sports derived from medieval practices, we must choose the right balance between convenience and protection, between thickness and comfort.

-Before you purchase your body armour, you need to decide what is going to be its purpose – is it primarily for dueling or buhurt?
-Choosing the armour for dueling, you can use less thick materials.
-However, for buhurt, you need an increased thickness of metal or you need to use titanium or hardened steel.
-You can read about the thickness selection here.
-With proper physical training, you can use heavy armour even during the dueling.
+Before you purchase your body armor, you need to decide its purpose – is it primarily for dueling or buhurt?
+For dueling, you can use less thick materials.
+However, for buhurt, you need an increased thickness or you need to use titanium or hardened steel.
+You can read about how best to select the thickness and material of your armor here.
+With proper physical training, you can even use heavy armor during duels.

-The most famous army that actively used body armour was the Roman Empire army.
-Of course, these soldiers wore the armour that was relevant for that time and matched the military tasks of that period.
-The enemy armies possessed neither weapons nor armours that could withstand the Roman kind, which was the reason Rome was able to conquer half of the known-at-that-time world.
-It was due to the defensive armour that Romans had the advantage on the battlefield.
+The most famous army that actively used body armor was that of the Roman Empire.
+Of course, these soldiers wore armor that was relevant for that time and matched the military tasks of that period.
+Rome’s foes possessed neither weapons nor armor that could withstand Roman equipment, which was the reason Rome was able to conquer half of the (at the time) known world.
+It was due to defensive armor that Romans had the advantage on the battlefield.

-Therefore, when you’re choosing any chest plate armor (also known as armor breastplate), you’re not choosing just another brigandine or custom made cuirass.
+Therefore, when you’re choosing any chest plate armor (also known a breastplate), you’re not choosing just another brigandine or custom made cuirass.
 You’re choosing a winner’s path.
 Like the ancient Romans, you’re making a choice to win the duel or buhurt.

-Forge of Svan has vast experience in manufacturing a variety of chest armor and we won the trust of the HMB and IMCF fighters from all over the world.
+Forge of Svan has extensive experience in manufacturing a variety of chest armor and we have won the trust of HMB and IMCF fighters from all over the world.
 We also have a 100% guarantee on our equipment.

-So don’t delay, choose your armor from us right now and become a witness that we are number one company in the world for making chest armor for full-contact battles.
+So, don’t delay, order your chest armor from us see why we are the number one forge worldwide when it comes to making chest armor for full-contact battles.